Case Study – Optimizing Maintenance Management and Real Estate Audits with Cadulis

 - Custom forms for real estate audits.

-- Automated reporting (PDF, Excel).
+- Automated reports (PDF, Excel).

 - Smart scheduling integrating location, skills, and time constraints.